ankitmittal4/ankitmittal4/README.md

 #### 🗓️ [Cric11 – Fantasy Cricket Web App] (https://cric11-fantasy.onrender.com)

-- A full-stack fantasy cricket platform allowing users to create teams, select captain/vice-captain and join paid contests.
+- Built a full-stack fantasy cricket platform allowing users to create teams, select captain/vice-captain and join paid contests.
-- Integrated live score updates, Razorpay payment gateway and automated email notifications using Nodemailer.
+- Integrated live score updates, Razorpay payment and automated email notifications using Nodemailer.
-- Designed an intuitive UI with React, Tailwind CSS, and implemented backend services using Node.js and MongoDB.
+- Built UI with React, Tailwind CSS and implemented backend services using Node.js and MongoDB.
+- Implemented CI/CD pipeline using GitHub Actions to automate testing and deployment on AWS.
-- Build an admin panel to create and manage contests for upcoming matches.
+- Built an admin panel to create and manage contests for upcoming matches.

 #### 📝 [Chat with Docs] (https://chatwithdocs-xflo.onrender.com)